Five community projects in Havana you cannot miss

 End of the journey – are you still thirsty for more?

-And surrounded by this artistic reality and magical world is the best way to finish our cycling journey, at least for the day.
-But if you are thirsty for more, there are a few more community projects to check out in Havana and beyond.
+If you are thirsty for more, there are a few more community projects to check out in Havana and beyond.
 If you do not mind cycling further and venturing into off-the-beaten paths municipalities like Lawton and Alamar, you could discover other art community projects like Muraleando or enter other whimsical worlds at the Museo de la Chatarra.